reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 We then route directly to the Camel endpoint of our route named `direct:fetchProcess` using the Splitter and Aggregator Enterprise Integration pattern that we created earlier using the `to` construct in the DSL.

-## Testing

-## Monitoring
+## When to Use and Not to Use Apache Camel

+Here are some reasons we should consider using Apache Camel for our integration requirements:

+1. Integrating Applications: where we need to move data between different protocols and applications (like files, emails, APIs, or web apps).
+2. Pattern-based Integration
+3. Orchestration
+4. Working with Java Objects (POJOs): Apache Camel is a Java framework, so it is especially good at working with Java objects.
+So if we are working with a file format like XML, JSON that can be de-serialized into a Java object then it will be handled easily by Camel.

+Examples:

+1. Scheduled Jobs like generating a report from a database and send to a set of emails
+2. Read transactions from a message queue, transform each transaction, and store them in database
+3. Orchestration and choreography in microservices

+Generally, the best use cases for Camel are where we have a source of data that we want to consume from like incoming messages on a queue, or fetching data from an API and a target, where we want to send the data to.

+## When Not to Use Apache Camel

+1. Few integrations flows
+2. Heavy data transformation like ETL
+3. Non-Java

 ## Conclusion

-In this article, we looked at the important concepts of Apache Camel and performed database operations from two applications written in Spring Boot first with Spring Data and then using the Enhanced DynamoDB Client.
+In this article, we looked at the important concepts of Apache Camel and used it to build integration logic in a Spring Boot application.
 Here is a summary of the things we covered:
-1. AWS DynamoDB is a NoSQL Key-value data store and helps us to store flexible data models.
-2. We store our data in a table in AWS DynamoDB.
-A table is composed of items and each item has a primary key and a set of attributes.
-3. A DynamoDB table must have a primary key which can be composed of a partition key and optionally a sort key.
-4. We create a secondary Index to search the DynamoDB on fields other than the primary key.
-5. We accessed DynamoDB with Spring Data module and then with Enhanced DynamoDB Client module of AWS Java SDK.
+1. Apache Camel is an integration framework providing implementations of many Enterprise Integration Patterns.
+2. Route is the building block
+3. DSL
+4. example of eip
+5. Rest DSL
+2. CamelContext is the runtime container for executing Camel routes

-I hope this will help you to get started with building applications using Spring with AWS DynamoDB as the database.
+I hope this will help you to get started with building applications using Spring with Apache Camel.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/aws/springdynamodb).